Achieving Business Objectives with a Data-Driven Channel Partner Portal Software.

 - Decreasing response time to customer issues

 An effective way for a vendor to cut down on reoccurring costs is to invest in a robust channel partner portal software.
 Data provides intelligence that can reduce costs and improve the efficiency of operations.
-A data-driven portal delivers greater visibility into sales channels and pipelines to optimize the productivity of vendors’ sales and customer service teams.
+Also, a channel partner portal delivers greater visibility into sales channels pipelines to optimize the productivity of vendors’ sales and customer service teams.

-Analyzing the data submitted through a vendor’s portal can be ultimately cost-effective through greater visibility into:
+Analyzing the data submitted through a vendor’s partner portal can be ultimately cost-effective through greater visibility into:

 - Channel partners sales performance

 - Real-time data that alerts the vendor about any cost or budget-related mishaps

 - Amount of time spent on data entry and manipulation.